XtracT/aintinksmart/README.md

       --pass <your_mqtt_pass> \
       --timeout 20 # Optional: seconds to wait
     ```
-    This script automatically subscribes to both the service response topic and the default gateway result topic, publishing the scan request and printing any discovered devices received on either topic within the timeout.
+    This script automatically subscribes to the service status topic (`--service-status-topic`) and the gateway result topic (`--gateway-result-topic`), publishing the scan request and printing any discovered devices received on either topic within the timeout.
 Use `python scan_ble_cli.py --help` for all options.

 ## Custom ESP32 Firmware (MQTT Gateway Mode)